larcher/kapery/README.md

 For now, this program will continually pan a servo, within specified limits and at a specified speed.
 These parameters are controllable through the Particle app or the [Particle Cloud API](https://docs.particle.io/reference/api/).

+## Hardware

+**Current Setup**:
+- I have a single servo attached to the Photon, wired into pin A5 as well as GND and VIN for power.
+This servo is embedded as the "pan" part of [one of these mini pan-tilt things](https://www.adafruit.com/product/1967) -- the "tilt" servo isn't connected yet.
+- A barometer/altimeter/thermometer chip is attached via I2C.
+It's an MPL3115A2, with it's SDA wired into pin D0, and SCL to pin D1.

+This runs on a Photon

-## TODO
+# TODO

-* document how the servo(s) are wired up
 * add support for other devices
-  - altimeter/barometer
+  - ~~altimeter/barometer~~
-  - temperature
+  - ~~temperature~~
   - accelerometer, gyroscope, compass ([one of these](https://www.adafruit.com/product/1604))
 * log sensor values to memory, including mininmum and maximum values observed, with timestamps
   - just how high did the kite get?
   - and how cold is it up there?
   - how much did it bounce around?
 * better (web-based) UI for controlling servo parameters, viewing sensor data, via the Particle Cloud API
 * react smartly to sensor data
   - keep the camera pointed in a certain compass direction, or at the horizon
-  -